jekrch/film-club/README.md

 2. Find the film you want to score in the list
 3. Look for the "clubRatings" section that looks like this:
 ```
-"clubRatings": {
+"clubRatings": [
-  "andy": null,
-  "gabe": null,
-  "jacob": 6.5,
-  "joey": null
-}
+  { "user": "andy", "score": null, "blurb": null },
+  { "user": "gabe", "score": null, "blurb": null },
+  { "user": "jacob", "score": 6.5, "blurb": "my thoughts!" },
+  { "user": "joey", "score": null, "blurb": null }
+]
 ```
-4. Find your name and replace the null with your score (a number)
+4. Find the object with your name in the "user" field and update the "score" value with your rating (a number)
+5. If you want to add a short comment about the film, you can also update the "blurb" field
-5. Commit your changes as described above
+6. Commit your changes as described above

 ### What Happens Next?